 5 x things to do in Guatemala City

 Most people visiting Guatemala head straight to Antigua upon arrival in the airport.
 Guatemala City has a bit of a reputation and is often referred to as a sketchy place you could (and should) skip.
 I am glad I didn’t.
 Guatemala City is the largest city in Central America and admittedly isn’t really tourist oriented.
 Clear tourist infrastructure is lacking, in fact, good infrastructure such as public transportation is lacking in the city overall.
 But don’t let that withhold you from visiting!
-While Antigua might look very authentic, the village is flooded by tourists.
+While Antigua might look very authentic, the village is quite tourist oriented.
 Guatemala City, in contrast, gives you a peak into the “real” contemporary Guatemala.

 1. Historical Zona 1; Parque Central